rubinakarkii/compare-db-table/README.md

 Script for populating or manipulating the database.
 It uses the database configuration from db_config/__init__.py.

+`main_asyncio.py`
+Main script for comparing the rows in two tables using asyncio

 `main.py`

-Main script for comparing the rows in two tables.
+Main script for comparing the rows in two tables without using asyncio